wacncontent/CustomizeTool/removeCommentOutput2/includes/configure-ssl-web-site.md

 	![provide a file path][certwiz4]

-You can now upload the exported PFX file to your app in Azure Websites.
+You can now upload the exported PFX file to your app in Azure Web App.

 <a name="bkmk_openssl"></a>
 ### Get a certificate using OpenSSL